How to Build Anomalous (3+1)d Topological Quantum Field Theories: Introduction

-As a more specific restatement of what was said in the last section, we generalize the work of \cite{Wang:2017loc} to the fermionic case and give a procedure for constructing a fermionic (3+1)d TQFT which has a particular $G$-anomaly valued in the twisted supercohomology group denoted as $\SH^5(BG,s,\omega)$.
-Supercohomology\footnote{Confusingly, there are two closely related generalized cohomology theories called ``supercohomology:'' the \term{restricted supercohomology} of~\cite{Fre08, PhysRevB.90.115141}, and the \term{extended supercohomology} of~\cite{Wang:2017moj, KT17, PhysRevX.10.031055}.
-In this paper we will exclusively use $\SH$ to denote the latter, and use $\mathit{rSH}$ for the former.} is a generalized cohomology theory first proposed in \cite{Wang:2017moj, KT17} for classifying fermionic SPTs, and thus it can be thought of as a ``simplification'' of the spin cobordism that classifies fermionic SPTs in general; we discuss it in further technical detail in \S\ref{subsection:twistedSH}.

-In~\cite{Wang:2017moj}, supercohomology is defined as the cohomology of an explicit chain complex: the $n$-cochains are triples $(a, b, c)$ as follows: \begin{itemize} \item a cochain $a \in C^{n-2}(BG;\Z/2)$, called the Majorana layer. \item a cochain $b \in C^{n-1}(BG;\Z/2)$, called the Gu--Wen layer. \item a cochain $c \in C^n(BG;\mathbb{C}^\times)$, called the Dijkgraaf--Witten layer. \end{itemize} The differential mixes together information from different layers, so that cocycles satisfy certain equations relating $a$, $b$, and $c$.
-These equations were derived in \cite{Wang:2017moj, KT17}, and we review them in \S\ref{subsection:twistedSH}.
+The corresponding supercohomology $\SH^n(BG,s,\omega)$ is a generalized cohomology theory first proposed in \cite{Wang:2017moj, KT17} for classifying reflection-positive fermionic invertible field theories (IFTs) or fermionic symmetry-protected topological orders (SPTs)\footnote{We will use (reflection-positive) fermionic IFTs and fermionic SPTs interchangeably in this paper.} in a restricted setting.
+In~\cite{Wang:2017moj}, supercohomology is defined as the cohomology of an explicit cochain complex: the $n$-cochains are triples $(a, b, c)$ as follows: \begin{itemize} \item a cochain $a \in C^{n-2}(BG;\Z/2)$, called the Majorana layer. \item a cochain $b \in C^{n-1}(BG;\Z/2)$, called the Gu--Wen layer. \item a cochain $c \in C^n(BG;\mathbb{C}^\times)$, called the Dijkgraaf--Witten layer. \end{itemize} The differential mixes together information from different layers, so that cocycles satisfy certain equations relating $a$, $b$, and $c$.
+These equations were derived in \cite{Wang:2017moj, KT17}, and we review them in Appendix \ref{subsection:twistedSH}.
 There we also discuss twisted supercohomology, introduced by~\cite{PhysRevX.10.031055}, which incorporates the data of $(s, \omega)$ into those equations.

 For any fermionic symmetry $(G, s, \omega)$, it is possible to choose a set of generators of $\SH^n(BG,s,\omega)$, such that each generator has a cocycle representative with exactly one of $a$, $b$, or $c$ nonzero.
 Accordingly, we will say that the generator is in the Majorana ($a \ne 0$), Gu--Wen ($b\ne 0$), or Dijkgraaf--Witten ($c\ne 0$) layer as part of our descriptions of supercohomology groups in the main results section.